GTA 6: Everything we know so far

 Additionally, the weapon wheel – which was overhauled for GTA 5 – is returning in some capacity, and the leaked footage suggests that Rockstar is introducing new health buff items such as painkillers.
 We can also see that the Five Star 'Wanted' system is returning, and that the VCPD have improved AI routines for tracking Jason and Lucia after you get on their radar.

-While we wait for GTA 6, why not jump into one of the best Rockstar games of all time or one of these great games like GTA.
-Failing that, create some chaos with these handy GTA 5 cheats
+While we wait for GTA 6, why not jump into one of the best Rockstar games of all time or some of the best RPG games.
+Failing that, create some chaos with these handy GTA 5 cheats.

 Sam Loveridge